-130. Providers have previously recognised the importance of word of mouth promotion.
+92. Providers have previously recognised the importance of word-of-mouth promotion.
 This can be achieved through SU representatives, department heads, administrators and/or tutors speaking directly with eligible students about the NSS.
-This may have to be online for the NSS 2022 due to the Covid-19 pandemic.
+This may be online.
 Remember:

 Lecture shout-outs